MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Note: This is not a hard limit but rather a guidance for the scanning engine to not exceed this maximum on average.

+Note: Manually run scans will ignore this setting and run without any CPU limits

 ```yaml
 Type: Byte
 Parameter Sets: (All)